XR-DT: Extended Reality-Enhanced Digital Twin for Safe Motion Planning via Human-Aware Model Predictive Path Integral Control: Methodology

 \subsection{Operating System Overview}

-This section provides an overview of the hardware and software components that constitute the XR-DT (Figure~\ref{Fig3}).
-The platform integrates a multimodal AR device and a mobile robot, both of which communicate with a centralized Python server over Transmission Control Protocol/Internet Protocol (TCP/IP) connections.
+An overview of the hardware and software components of the XR-DT system is provided in Figure~\ref{Fig2}.
+The platform integrates XR devices and mobile robots, both of which communicate with a centralized Python server via Transmission Control Protocol/Internet Protocol (TCP/IP) connections.